gzhu06/AudioDiffuser/README.md

 In the application side, the diffusion process can be shared across different tasks, we will try to cover various audio based applications.
 Additionally, this repo can be used as a learning resource for diffusion models.
 It includes detailed docstrings linked to the paper, comments, and notebooks for introducing diffusion models both theoretically and practically.

-## Diffusion components
-In this repo, we mainly use the desnoising score matching formulation discussed in [EDM](https://github.com/NVlabs/edm) for consistency based on [Audio Diffusion by Flavio](https://github.com/archinetai/audio-diffusion-pytorch).
-In EDM, a common framework is proposed for many diffusion models and decouples the design of sampling schedule, noise level parameterization etc.

-### 1.Diffusion

-### 2.Sampler

-### 3.Scheduler

-### 4.Backbones

-### 5.Applications
-Speech enhancement
-Super resolution
-source separation
-vocoder
-super-resolution

 ## How to run